alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 The following steps show how to generate a temporary write-only upload token that can be securely sent to the data provider, enabling them to upload the data:

-- In the Azure portal select `Subscriptions` then navigate to the subscription containing the relevant SHM.
+- In the Azure portal select `Subscriptions` then navigate to the subscription containing the relevant SHM
 - Search for the resource group: `RG_SHM_<SHM ID>_PERSISTENT_DATA`, then click through to the storage account called: `<SHM ID><SRE ID>data<storage suffix>` (where `<storage suffix>` is a random string)
 - Click `Networking` under `Settings` and paste the data providers IP address as one of those allowed under the `Firewall` header, then hit the save icon in the top left
 - From the `Overview` tab, click the link to `Containers` (in the middle of the page)